-When the Haikey Creek Wastewater Treatment Plant was experiencing issues with its HDPE liner, it turned to XR-5 for its durability and low thermal expansion.
+When the Haikey Creek Wastewater Treatment Plant (WWTP) needed a geomembrane to line its flow equalization basin (FEB), it turned to the XR-5 Geomembrane for its durability and low thermal expansion and contraction properties.

 Application: Wastewater Impoundments

 Project Name: Haikey Creek WWTP; Equalization Basins 1 & 2

 Project Location: Tulsa, Oklahoma

 Total Square Footage: 215,000 & 250,000 SQ FT